Alaskan Bank Fishing

 Then there is the bridge over Monti Bay, where on an incoming tide, bright ocean salmon can be caught right off of, or on either side of the bridge, even using a herring bait.

-The Yakutat chamber of commerce prints out a good colored map of the area, which would be beneficial to obtain for a newbie.
+The Yakutat chamber of commerce prints out a good colored map of the area, which obtaining a copy would be beneficial for a newbie.

 If nothing else, ask the vehicle rental guy where to go.
 They will not steer you totally wrong as they may like to see you next year.
 Or just drive around and look for parked vehicles at bridges or turnouts near the water.
 However there is the possibility that the locals may look at you funny and act as if they do not understand the English language well if you ask for information.